-In 2015, we completed a 20-year capital improvement plan for our Willamette River Bridges.
-This plan placed a high priority on having a Burnside Street river crossing that can withstand a major earthquake.
+In 2015, the County completed a 20-year Capital Improvement Plan for its Willamette River Bridges.
+The plan identified having a Burnside Street river crossing that can withstand a major earthquake as a high priority.

-In 2018, we completed a feasibility study for an earthquake-ready Burnside crossing.
-We looked at more than 100 river crossing alternatives on the Burnside lifeline route.
-With the help of community members and technical experts, we narrowed these down to four alternatives for further study in the Environmental Review phase.
+In 2018, the County completed a feasibility study for an earthquake-ready Burnside crossing.
+The project team looked at more than 100 river crossing alternatives on the Burnside lifeline route.
+With the help of community members and technical experts, the team narrowed these down to four alternatives for further study in the Environmental Review Phase.

 On February 5th, 2021 a Draft Environmental Impact Statement was published documenting the findings of the environmental review.
 A 45-day public comment was provided through March 24th, 2021.

 In spring 2021, additional engineering and cost estimating work raised concerns among County leaders about the project’s cost.
 Recognizing rising costs due to current economic conditions, failure of the Regional Transportation Bond Measure and competition for funds from other large projects in the region, County leaders asked the project team to analyze ways to reduce the cost so the project is more likely to be funded and built.
 After further cost analysis, environmental and permitting analysis, and input from stakeholders, the project team identified three key cost-saving refinements to the Preferred Alternative.
 These refinements were endorsed by the project’s Community Task Force and Policy Group and later approved by the Board of County Commissioners in early 2022.

 On April 29, 2022, a Supplemental Draft Environmental Impact Statement documenting the refinements to the Preferred Alternative were published for public review followed by a 45-day public comment period.

 In January 2024, the Environmental Review Phase concluded with the publication of the Final Environmental Impact Statement and a Record of Decision from the Federal Highway Administration.